Lara Gut-Behrami: Career

-Gut was born in Sorengo, Canton Ticino; her father, Pauli Gut, is Swiss from Airolo, and her mother, Gabriella Almici, a masseuse, was born in Zone, Lombardy.
+Gut was born in Sorengo, Ticino; her father, Pauli Gut, is Swiss from Airolo, and her mother, Gabriella Almici, a masseuse, was born in Zone, Lombardy.
 Gut participated in her first FIS races at age 15 in December 2006.
 At the Alpine Youth World Championship 2007 at Altenmarkt, Austria, she won silver in downhill.
 In the same year, she became the Swiss national champion in super-G, the second youngest champion of all time.
 In the 2007 season, Gut finished second in the downhill standings of the Europa Cup.

 In late December 2007, Gut made her World Cup debut in a giant slalom at Lienz, Austria.
 In January 2008, at Caspoggio, she won four consecutive Europa Cup races.
 At her first World Cup downhill race on 2 February 2008, Gut made the podium in third place at St. Moritz, despite falling on the finishing pitch and sliding on her back through the finish line, she finished only 0.35 seconds behind the winner.
 She followed her World Cup speed debut with a fifth-place finish in the super-G the next day.
 Following the 2008 season, Gut was moved up to the World Cup team for the 2009 season.

 Early in her first full season, Gut won her first World Cup race on 20 December 2008, a super-G in St. Moritz, finishing 0.63 seconds ahead of runner-up Fabienne Suter.

 Gut became the youngest skier to win a World Cup super-G race at 17.65 years (17 years, 237 days).

 At the 2009 World Championships at Val-d'Isère, France, Gut won silver medals in the downhill and the super combined, more than two months before her 18th birthday.

 On 29 September 2009, Gut fell during training at Saas-Fee, Switzerland, and dislocated her hip.
 She was transported by helicopter to a hospital in Visp, where it was reset.
 The Swiss Ski Federation initially reported that Gut would be out of competition for at least a month.
 In January 2010, it was announced that Gut would miss the 2010 Olympic Games in Vancouver because of a slow recovery from a hip injury.

 She sat out the entire 2010 season but returned for the 2011 season and earned four podiums, which included a victory in the super-G at Altenmarkt-Zauchensee in January.

 Gut switched ski suppliers following the 2011 season, leaving Atomic for a three-year deal with Rossignol.
 Though she had seven top-ten finishes in three disciplines during the 2012 World Cup season, she did not reach a podium; her best results were three top-five finishes.

 In December 2012, Gut won her first World Cup downhill in Val-d'Isère, France.
 She finished ahead of American Leanne Smith (0.16 sec) and fellow Swiss skier Nadja Kamer (0.5 sec).